Ask a Question

 Riding: 2 - 3 hours

-After breakfast you will head out on another morning ride in the surrounding countryside of the Chianti hills.
+After breakfast you will head out on another morning ride with breathtaking views of the Valdarno valley and frequesnt canters through the vineyards.
 Lunch is served at the farmhouse.

 Day 4 - Tuesday